Download The Flier

 “Good pace, answer individual questions – tailored to everyone’s needs”

-Participants need to bring an electronic copy of the Regulation (EC) No 1272/2008 on Classification, Labelling and Packaging of Substances and Mixtures, including Annexes on a laptop or tablet for use during the exercises.
-Colleagues can share a device, if they prefer.
+Participants need to have available a copy of the Regulation (EC) No 1272/2008 on Classification, Labelling and Packaging of Substances and Mixtures, including Annexes.
+You may want to download a copy onto your computer or portable device for use during the exercises.

 The latest consolidated version of the CLP Regulation can be downloaded from: